Expand Neurons, Not Parameters: Results on Symbolic Tasks

-\textbf{Scaling Behavior} Figure \ref{fig:superposition}c shows heatmaps of performance improvement, highlighting the joint effects of clause count and neuron count.
-These results support earlier observations: as the number of clauses decreases, the benefit of FPE diminishes, reflecting reduced superposition pressure in simpler settings.
-We also observe a plateau in performance gains for models with 8, 12, and 16 neurons, suggesting that beyond a certain point, even with splitting, the model struggles to fully disentangle the clause structure.
-Interestingly, we observe that randomly splitting provides a modest increase in performance across many configurations.
-This suggests that suboptimal splitting strategies may still provide meaningful improvements.
-While clause-based splitting consistently achieves the best results, randomly splitting still enhances performance in these theoretical settings, highlighting the general effectiveness of increasing neuron capacity under a fixed parameter budget.
+\textbf{Scaling behavior}\\ \cref{fig:superposition}c shows heatmaps of performance improvement, highlighting the joint effects of clause count and neuron count.
+These results support the interpretation that FPE is most beneficial when feature demand is high relative to available neurons.
+FPE gains generally increase with clause count and often decrease with neuron count, consistent with larger benefits under higher superposition pressure and smaller benefits under lower pressure, respectively.
+The joint sweep shows the tradeoff between these effects: improvements persist along the diagonal of \cref{fig:superposition}c when clause count and neuron count increase together.
+We also observe a plateau in performance gains for models with 8, 12, and 16 neurons, suggesting that beyond a certain point, even splitting cannot fully disentangle the clause structure.
+Finally, random splitting provides modest improvements across many configurations.
+While clause-based splitting consistently performs best, random splitting still improves over the dense baseline in this controlled setting, highlighting the general effectiveness of increasing neuron capacity under a fixed non-zero parameter budget.

-\textbf{Direct Evidence of Feature Disentanglement} To empirically show that FPE reduces feature entanglement within the neural network, we measure superposition on the Boolean task using feature capacity analysis \citep{scherlis2022polysemanticity} and orthogonality.
+\textbf{Direct evidence of feature disentanglement}\\ To empirically show that FPE reduces feature entanglement within the neural network, we measure superposition on the Boolean task using feature capacity analysis \citep{scherlis2022polysemanticity} and orthogonality.

 For each feature (clause), its capacity $C_i$ is calculated as a measure of interference.
 The capacity allocated to feature $i$ is defined as: $C_i = \frac{(W_{\cdot,i}\cdot W_{\cdot, i})^2}{\sum_j(W_{\cdot, i} \cdot W_{\cdot, j})^2}$, where $W$ are the activations of the model (which in our Boolean setting is the same as the weight matrix) and $W_{\cdot, i}$ is the activations of the $i$th feature. $C_i$ is the fraction of the dimension allocated to representing feature $i$, with the numerator representing the squared magnitude of feature $i$'s weight vector, and the denominator accounting for the total overlap of feature $i$ with all other features, thus measuring how much of the representational space is uniquely dedicated to feature $i$ versus shared with other features.
 High capacity is indicative of lower polysemanticity, as neurons are more dedicated to representing single features.
 We then sum all individual feature capacities to measure overall capacity.